formthefog/formation/stateful_elastic_scaling_planning.md

 1. ✅ Design state machine for scaling operations - COMPLETED
 2. ✅ Implement the state machine based on the design in `scaling_state_machine_design.md` document - COMPLETED
-   - ✅ Create `form-state/src/scaling.rs` file with module structure
-   - ✅ Create core data structures (`ScalingPhase` enum and `ScalingManager` struct)
-   - ✅ Implement state transition logic with validation
-   - ✅ Add error handling and timeout mechanisms
-   - ✅ Integrate with `InstanceCluster`
-   - ✅ Add comprehensive test coverage
-3. ✅ Create scaffolding for each phase of the scaling process
+3. ✅ Create scaffolding for each phase of the scaling process - COMPLETED
-4. ✅ Implement core functionality for each phase of the scaling process
+4. ✅ Implement core functionality for each phase of the scaling process - COMPLETED
    - ✅ Fix compatibility issues with NetworkMetrics and DiskMetrics integration
    - ✅ Ensure proper resource estimation with realistic values (10GB disk size per instance)
-5. ⬜ Add additional test coverage for state transitions and error cases
-6. ⬜ Implement rollback capabilities for failed operations
+5. ⬜ Implement rollback capabilities for failed operations - CURRENT FOCUS
+   - ✅ Extend `ScalingOperationRecord` to store detailed phase-specific information - COMPLETED
+   - ⬜ Design and implement rollback functions for each phase - NEXT TASK
+   - ⬜ Complete other rollback sub-tasks in sequence
+6. ⬜ Develop improved testing framework
+7. ⬜ Implement automated metric-based scaling
-7. ⬜ Create comprehensive event logging system for scaling operations
+8. ⬜ Add additional event logging system for scaling operations

 ## Technical Considerations